mfalt/gitTutorial/README.md

 ```
 to add them to the history in the git `HEAD`.
 The same `add` and `commit` procedure is done when editing an existing file.
 Serveral changes in different files can be saved in a single `commit`.
 ## How to work with git: `pull`, `add`, `commit`, `push`
 The question now is how this is supposed to work when several people are working on changes to the project at the same time.
-The following workflow is recommended.
+I recommend the following workflow.
 Before making any changes, always run:
 ```bash
 git pull